Cookie Consent by Free Privacy Policy Generator website

 • understand their concerns and the impact their needs have on their everyday life

-• offer advice, support and training to parents, health staff, and education staff on how best to support your child or young person’s needs
+• offer advice, support and training to parents / carers, health staff, and education staff on how best to support a child or young person’s needs

 • identify what is already working well and signpost to the most appropriate support available in your local area

 The service works closely with Early Talk For York and fully supports the approach.
-Specialist Speech and Language Therapists (SLTs) from the local NHS service work in collaboration with Early Talk For York, which is a vital part of the approach.
-The aim of the SLTs’ involvement is to promote sustainability by building practitioners’ knowledge, skills and confidence, to empower them to respond to concerns about children’s speech, language and communication skills, with reduced reliance on specialist services (e.g. NHS) over time.
+Specialist Speech and Language Therapists (SLTs) and Assistants (SLTAs) from the local NHS service work in collaboration with Early Talk For York.
+The aim of this specialist involvement is to promote sustainability by building early years practitioners’ knowledge, skills and confidence, to empower them to respond to concerns about children’s speech, language and communication skills, with reduced reliance on specialist services (e.g. NHS) over time.

 In addition, the joint working across the Local Authority and NHS service has provided feedback and evidence which has contributed to ongoing service transformation projects within the NHS, such as responding to training needs.

-Find out more information about the YSTHNFT Children's Speech and Language Therapy service, including advice and how to refer to our service online.
+Find out more information about the YSTHNFT Children's Speech and Language Therapy service, including advice and how to refer to the service online.

 Top of page